-- 547,500 AGA 2018 (25,000 were cancelled) were fully acquired by key managers, including Mr. Bernard Gilly, subject to (i) a one year acquisition period from the date of grant and (ii) achievement of the performance criteria described below no later than July 2021: - 273,750 of these free shares were acquired upon the filing with the European Medicines Agency (EMA) of the application for Market Authorization (MA) at the European level of LUMEVOQ® on September 14, 2020; - The remaining 273,750 of these free shares were acquired upon completion of the enrollment of the patients of a Phase I/II clinical trial of GS030 in RP on July 29, 2020. - 27,500 (10,000 were cancelled) AGA 2018 were fully acquired in July 2020 (one year after their grant date).
+- 437,500 AGA 2020 were fully acquired on January 28, 2021 (one year after their grant date).
+The new shares were issued at their nominal value and are subject to a lock-up period of one year after their acquisition date. - As per the original plan, 652,500 (of which 347,500 were cancelled) AGA 2020 might have been fully acquired by key managers, including Mr. Gilly, subject to (i) a one year acquisition period from the date of grant and (ii) achievement of the performance criteria described below no later than January 28, 2022: - 326,250 of these free shares could have been acquired upon the approval with the European Medicines Agency (EMA) of the application for market authorization (MA) at the European level of the LUMEVOQ®;

+326,250 of these free shares could have been acquired upon the filing with the Food and Drug Administration (FDA) of the application for Biologics License Application (BLA) for the LUMEVOQ®.